 That’s it!
-Like in any list, you could add many other interactive teaching ideas.
+Like in any list, you could add many other interactive lesson ideas.
 I could go on for quite a while myself.
 But what about you?
-Tell me about your creative, interactive classroom ideas by adding them to this Padlet board below.
+Share your creative, interactive classroom ideas in our Facebook Group.
 This way, we can build out this article with many more great ideas!

 One more thing… Don’t forget to follow us on Twitter! 😉